django-commons/controls/README.md

 ## New Member Playbook

 1. Review new issues/application at https://github.com/django-commons/membership/issues/
-2. If they are a real human and are reasonably trustworthy, response with "Approved" and nothing else
+2. If they are a real human and are reasonably trustworthy, comment "Approved" and nothing else
 3. The [new_member](https://github.com/django-commons/membership/blob/main/.github/workflows/new_member.yml) action will send the invite and close the issue
 4. Add the member to any relevant teams if requested